Trade directory · Cedar Rapids metro · Iowa

 Insurance Minimums

 Iowa requires minimum $100,000 general liability insurance for electrical contractors.
-Workers compensation required if employing others.
-Many municipalities and customers require $500,000+ coverage.
+Workers compensation required if employees.
+Cedar Rapids may require additional bonding for larger commercial projects.

 § C · Path to license